Constitution of Tuvalu: Bill of Rights

-The balancing process that is inherent in reconciling the Protection of the Fundamental Rights and Freedoms with Tuvaluan values or culture was considered in Teonea v Pule o Kaupule of Nanumaga.
+The balancing process that is inherent in reconciling the Protection of the Fundamental Rights and Freedoms with Tuvaluan values or culture was considered, in relation to the 1986 drafting of the Constitution, in Teonea v Pule o Kaupule of Nanumaga.
 In that case the High Court of Tuvalu, then subsequently the Court of Appeal of Tuvalu had to determine whether the freedoms of belief (s.
 23); expression (s.
 24) and assembly and association (s.
 25) and the freedom from discrimination (s.
 27) could be restricted when the Falekaupule (the traditional assembly of elders) of Nanumaga passed a resolution that had the effect of banning the Brethren Church from seeking converts in Nanumaga.
 The Falekaupule were on the view that the preaching of the Brethren Church was causing division in the Nanumaga community.

 Subsequently legal claims were made in the High Court with each claims arising from the problems which followed the establishment of the Brethren Church on Nanumaga.
 Four people from Nanumaga sued in relation to unlawful dismissal from their employment on grounds that included unlawful discrimination on the basis of religion and that their Constitutional right to freedom of belief, expression and association have been denied by the Falekaupule.
 Three claims were dismissed, with one plaintiff being awarded general damages and aggravated damages.